tubixpvp/tanks_demo/readme.md

 MacOS/Linux: go to `/server/` folder in terminal and execute the `start.sh` script.

-Step 3: Open `http://localhost:8000/AlternativaLoader.swf` in Flash Player app.
+Step 3: Open `http://localhost:8000/AlternativaLoader.swf?debug=true` in Flash Player app.
+Press Ctrl + ` to close the console.